Hamiltonian Quantum Generative Adversarial Networks: Cost function

 \subsection{Hybrid Cost Functions}

 Depending on the nature of the learning task, using multiple cost functions can be more advantageous than using one cost function.
 Here we discuss one such scenario.

 Although the cost function Eq.\eqref{QGAN2mode} can lead to mode collapse in the long run, in Appendix \ref{apa} we show analytically that after using it only for the first $2$ iterations, the generator generates a state that is relatively close to the target state.
 To avoid the mode collapse we can then switch the cost function to Eq.\eqref{QGAN_abs}, which robustly improves the fidelity to the desired value.
 Our numerical experiments show that using such a combined method can generate up to the $8$-qubit GHZ state using extremely smaller numbers of iterations compared to previous results in Table \ref{tab:table1}.
-For example, while using the single cost function of Eq.\eqref{cost1} takes $\sim 120$ iterations to generate the $6$-qubit GHZ state as illustrated in Table \ref{tab:table1}, the combined method takes only $42$ iterations to generate the $8$-qubit GHZ state.
-We discuss more details on the analytical descriptions and numerical results in Appendix \ref{apa}.
+For example, while using the single cost function of Eq.\eqref{cost1} takes $\sim 120$ iterations to generate the $6$-qubit GHZ state as illustrated in Table \ref{tab:table1}, the combined method takes only $4$ iterations to generate the $8$-qubit GHZ state. {Furthermore, while generating $6$-qubit Haar random states on average requires $\sim90$ iterations, as demonstrated in Table \ref{tab:haar}, the hybrid approach requires an average of only $\sim7$ iterations to generate (up to) $8$-qubit Haar random quantum states.} We discuss more details on the analytical descriptions and numerical results in Appendix \ref{apa}.